Get up to $100 cashback on your toilet and installation!

 - If your toilet was made before 1993, you probably have an inefficient model that uses at least 3.5 gallons per flush.
 New high-efficiency models use less than 1.3 gallons per flush.
 Installing a new toilet could save a family of four more than $90 on their water bill annually, $2,000 over the lifetime of the toilet.

 - Toilets can leak at a rate of 200 gallons a day, which can add up to 73,050 gallons of water a year.
 To find out if you have a leak, place a drop of food coloring in the tank.
 If the color shows in the bowl without flushing, you have a leak..

 The continued dry conditions across our state have prompted many of the municipal utility companies to urge consumers to make the switch to low-flow fixtures.
 Knowing that plumbing repairs can be pricey, water companies in the area have established rebate programs to assist consumers willing to do their part.
 Rebates of up to $100 are being offered to switch to low-flow toilets in your area.
 Additional rebates are available for changing other high consumption fixtures in your home as well.

 It is expected that this change will become mandatory, as more counties follow Dekalb County's lead.
 Not too long ago, Dekalb began to require any home or commercial building sold must be brought to current building codes prior to the close of escrow.
 This includes updating all plumbing fixtures to low flow.

-Participating water companies are City of Atlanta Watershed Dept, Cherokee County Water and Sewer Authority, Clayton County Water Authority, Coweta County Water and Sewer Authority, City of Dallas, Fayette County Water System, Fulton County Dept. of Public Works, Gwinnett County Water Resources, City of Hapeville, Henry County Water and Sewer Authority and City of Roswell.
+Participating water companies are the City of Atlanta Watershed Department, Cherokee County Water and Sewer Authority, Clayton County Water Authority, Coweta County Water and Sewer Authority, City of Dallas, Fayette County Water System, Fulton County Dept. of Public Works, Gwinnett County Water Resources, City of Hapeville, Henry County Water and Sewer Authority and the City of Roswell.